AZHenley/knox/README.md

 # The Knox Programming Language

 Knox is an experimental language meant to help me learn Go and explore compiler design.
 It acts as a systems language with high-level constructs for convenience.
-The compiler is written in Go and generates C. The compiler has few dependencies and consists of a lexer, recurseive-descent parser, semantic analyzer, and code emitter.
+The compiler is written in Go and generates C. It is very early in development.
 The principles behind the design of Knox are:
  - Explicitness.
 Explicit and unambiguous code is a priority, even over brevity.
 No surprises.
  - Pass by reference.
 All complex types should be pass by reference and pointers should be hidden, like Java and C#.